Skip to content

 The Ultimate Guide to Making Jerky

-One of the oldest forms of food preservation, jerky making dates back to the 1500s when the Incans stored and preserved llama and other game by drying meat strips for hours in the sun (the name comes from the Incan “ch’arki,” which literally translates to “dried meat”).
+Have you ever wondered how to make jerky at home?
+Jerky is one of the oldest forms of food preservation, dating back to the 1500s when the Incans stored and preserved llama and other game by drying meat strips for hours in the sun (the name comes from the Incan “ch’arki,” which literally translates to “dried meat”).
 Jerky also became popular with settlers in the American West that would often eat beef jerky, as it was easy to carry and lasted through long treks.
 Jerky making has come a long way in the last few centuries, with several different methods, tools, and varieties available.
 And it’s so easy, you can learn how to make beef jerky, venison jerky and more at home with little to no special equipment required.
+For an even easier start, try one of our all-in-one jerky making kits, complete with everything you need to create delicious, homemade jerky.
 So how do you make jerky?
 Let our professional chefs and jerky experts guide you.

 Whole Muscle vs Ground Jerky Technique